ShayanDodge/1D-FDTD-Plane-Wave-Plasma-MATLAB/README.md

 * Customizable Parameters: Allows users to adjust simulation parameters such as grid size, time steps, plasma density, and wave properties.

 ![Untitled](https://user-images.githubusercontent.com/94797491/145854177-0d4618cc-2720-43f8-a984-ddbcd464bef5.png)

+---

+## 📌 Citation

+If you use this code in your research, please cite the following paper:

+* Dodge S, Shafiee M, Shokri B. "Application of GPU-Accelerated FDTD Method to Electromagnetic Wave Propagation in Plasma Using MATLAB Parallel Processing Toolbox," arXiv preprint arXiv:2211.05647.
+2022 Nov 10.
+DOI: [10.48550/arXiv.2211.05647](https://doi.org/10.48550/arXiv.2211.05647)

+---